revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

-Installing Hadoop cluster in production is just half the battle won.
+Instal Hadoop cluster in a  production mode which help us to setup the cluster easily.
 It is extremely important for a Hadoop admin to tune the Hadoop cluster setup to gain maximum performance.
-During the Hadoop installation, the cluster is configured with default configuration settings which are on par with the minimal hardware configuration.

 </details>
 </blockquote>